polarbeargo/Computer-Vision-and-Generative-AI-Project/README.md

 * PIL

-## Results
+## Results Achieved
-- You can find Original images in the `starter` folder and the generated images in the `results` folder.
+- You can find original images in the `starter` folder and the generated images in the `results` folder.

 ![image4]
 Generate image     |  Generate image |  Generate image